athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Strength of Thousands/Sunburst Corpse.md

     desc: "`pf2:1`  2d6+6 bludgeoning plus 2d8 fire and Residual Light, DC 34 Fortitude check\n\n* * *\n"

   - name: "Nova Burst"
     desc: "`pf2:3` (light,occult) The sunburst corpse intensifies its light and unleashes a burning blast of energy.
-It deals 12d8 fire damage to all creatures in a 20-foot emanation (DC 34 Fortitude check save).
+It deals 12d8 fire damage to all creatures in a @Template[emanation|distance:20] (DC 34 Fortitude check save).
 A creature that fails its save becomes [[Conditions/Dazzled|Dazzled]] until the end of its next turn.
 The sunburst corpse can't use Nova Burst again for 1d4 rounds, and its blinding aura becomes inactive during this time."

   - name: "Residual Light"
     desc: " (light,occult) When a sunburst corpse Strikes or Grapples a creature, some of the corpse's light clings to the creature for a moment.
 The creature must attempt a DC 34 Fortitude check save.
 On a failure, the creature is [[Conditions/Dazzled|Dazzled]] until the end of its next turn.
 On a critical failure, the creature is dazzled for 1 minute.
 A dazzled creature can use an Interact action to wick off the light and remove the dazzled condition."